 Direct Loan Programs Loan Guarantee Programs

 (1) \$ xxx (1) \$ xxx

-(2) Total x xx xxx (2) Total xxx xxx
+(2) Total xxx xxx (2) Total

 Report the portions of salaries and other administrative expenses that have been accounted for in support of the direct loan programs and loan guarantee programs.
 Report the expenses for the individual programs, if material.